Berklee College of Music: Berklee School of Music (1954–1970)

 Berklee awarded its first bachelor of music degrees in 1966.
 Members of the first graduating class to receive degrees included Alf Clausen, Stephen Gould and Michael Rendish.
-Gould taught film scoring at Berklee and is currently the Program Director for the Educational Leadership PhD program at Lesley University.
+Gould taught film scoring at Berklee and became the program director for the Educational Leadership PhD program at Lesley University.
 During the 1960s, the Berklee curriculum began to reflect new developments in popular music, such the rise of rock and roll, soul and funk, and jazz-rock fusion.
 In 1962, Berklee offered the first college-level instrumental major for guitar.
-The guitar department initially had nine students, and today it is the largest single instrumental major at the college.
+The guitar department began with nine students, and developed into the largest instrumental major at the college.
 Guitarist Jack Petersen accepted an invitation by Berk to design and chair the first formal guitar curriculum.
 Berk discovered Petersen through his affiliation with the Stan Kenton Band Clinics.
 Trombonist Phil Wilson joined the faculty in 1965.
-His student ensemble, the Dues Band, helped introduce current popular music into the ensemble curriculum, and later as the Rainbow Band, performed world music and jazz fusions.
-In 1969, new courses in rock and popular music were added to the curriculum, the first ever offered at the college level.
+His student ensemble, the Dues Band, helped introduce contemporary popular music into the ensemble curriculum, and later as the Rainbow Band, performed world music and jazz fusions.
+In 1969, courses in rock and popular music were added to the curriculum, the first to be offered at the college level.
 The first college course on jingle writing was also offered in 1969.

-Berklee College of Music (1970–present)
+Berklee College of Music (1970–2016)

 The school became Berklee College of Music in 1970 and bestowed its first honorary doctorate on Duke Ellington in 1971.
 Vibraphonist Gary Burton joined the faculty in 1971, helping to solidify the place of jazz-rock fusion in the curriculum.
 As Dean of Curriculum from 1985 to 1996, Burton led the development of several new majors, including music synthesis and songwriting, and facilitated the school's transition to technology-based education.
 Curriculum innovations during the 1970s included the first college-level instrumental major in electric bass guitar in 1973, and the first jazz-rock ensemble class in 1974.

 In 1979, Berklee founder Lawrence Berk stepped down as president.
 The board of trustees appointed his son, Lee Eliot Berk, to replace him.
 Under new leadership, the school underwent further growth and diversification of its curriculum.
 The college offered the world's first undergraduate degree program in film scoring starting in 1980.
 Beginning in 1981, the string department curriculum expanded to include many stylistic idioms besides classical music.
 In 1986, the world's first college-level major in music synthesis was offered, followed by the world's first college songwriting major in 1987.
 Instrumental majors also expanded to include the first college hand-percussion major in 1988.
 The college was also the first third-level institution in the world to offer a course in Electric Bass Guitar.
 While many conservatories offer a major in Double Bass, Berklee's former bass chair Rich Appleman was a pioneer in bass education and understood the impact this change could bring.